naotoo1/Beyond-Neural-Scaling/README.md

 # Beyond-Neural-Scaling
  Implementation of beyond neural scaling beating power laws through data pruning.

-The implementaion covers both deep models and prototype-based models and shows how optimal prunning algorithm can transition from power law scaling to an exponionetial law scaling.
+The implementation covers deep learning and prototype-based models and shows how the optimal pruning algorithm can transition from power law scaling to exponential law scaling.

-We exemplify with practical use case for object detection for mobile/edge devices and also for prototype-based models in the area of learning vector quantization.
+We exemplify practical use cases for TensorFlow object detection for mobile/edge devices and prototype-based models with learning vector quantization.

  ## How to use